arnold-j83/apt-brisas-angular/README.md

 ## Overview

-This is an Angular.JS Websitre for a rental property in Spain.
+This is an Angular.JS Website for a rental property in Spain.

 ### Some the tech used includes: